-Elective, fall semester.
+711 History and Philosophy of Christian Education Leventhal A survey of the history of religious education from Old Testament times to the present and a study of theories of Christian education with emphasis on developing a biblical philosophy of education.
+Elective, fall semester, odd-numbered years.
+3 hours.
+713 Early Childhood Education Choun A study of the nature and needs of young children from birth through age five, including goals, programming, methods and materials, and organization and administration.
+The course provides opportunities for actual teaching experience with young children, learning from guest speakers, and participating in field trips.
+Elective.
 2 hours.

-- 711 History and Philosophy of Christian Education Buzzell A survey of the history of religious education from Old Testament times to the present and a study of theories of Christian education with emphasis on developing a biblical philosophy of education.
+714 Church Ministries with Children

+Choun

+A study of the nature and needs of children from birth to adolescence, methods and materials for working with children, and administration of the children's division of the church.

 Elective, fall semester, even-numbered years.
-3 hours.
+2 hours.

-- 714 Church Ministries with Children
+715 Church Ministries with Youth

-A study of the nature and needs of children from birth to adolescence, methods and materials for working with children, and administration of the children's division of the church.
+Choun

-715 Church Ministries with Youth A study of the nature and needs of young people, objectives and methods of Christian education of youth, with emphasis on Bible study, evangelism, worship, recreation, and stewardship.
+A study of the nature and needs of young people, objectives and methods of Christian education of youth, with emphasis on Bible study, evangelism, worship, recreation, and stewardship.
 Elective, spring semester.
 3 hours.

-- 716 Seminar on Youth Problems
+716 Seminar on Youth Problems

+Choun

 A seminar on the spiritual, psychological, and sociological problems confronting the adolescent's subculture with attention to ministering with individuals and groups outside and within the Christian environment.

 Elective.
+2 hours.

-2 hours. - 717 Church Ministries with Adults
+717 Church Ministries with Adults

+Leventhal

 A study of the characteristics, needs, and problems of adults of various ages, and the program of local-church adult education, with attention to principles, programs, and resources.

 Elective, fall semester, odd-numbered years.
+2 hours.

-2 hours. - 720 The Administrative Process
+720 The Administrative Process

+The Department

 A study of scriptural principles of management designed to enable students to function in administrative roles as pastors, ministers of education, presidents or principals of educational institutions, deans of education, missions executives, etc.

 Elective.
-2 hours. - 721 The Multiple Church Staff
+2 hours.

-A study of the team ministry among church staff members, and responsibilities and relationships of church staff members with emphasis on the minister of education.
+721 The Multiple Church Staff Choun A study of the team ministry of church staff members and their responsibilities and relationships, with emphasis on the minister of education.
 Elective, spring semester, even-numbered years.
-2 hours. - 723 Interpersonal and Group Communication

-An examination of the dynamics of interpersonal and group communication from a biblical perspective, designed to help students function more effectively in dyadic (one-to-one) and small-group situations.
+2 hours.
+722 Administration in Christian Higher Education The Department A study of the principles of academic governance including the nature and function of church-related institutions of higher education, with attention to the responsibilities of leaders in academic affairs, student services, business affairs, development, and general administration.
+Elective.
+2 hours.
+723 Interpersonal and Group Communication Litfin An examination of the dynamics of interpersonal and group communication from a biblical perspective, designed to help students function more effectively in dyadic (one-to-one) and small-group situations.
 May be credited in the Department of Christian Education or the Department of Pastoral Ministries.
 Limited enrollment.
 Elective, spring semester.
-2 or 3 hours. - 724 Christian Leadership and Human Development Buzzell

-A seminar on the biblical and psychological aspects of man as a developing being and on the role of Christian leaders in helping others develop cognitively, morally, psychologically, and spiritually.
+2 hours.
+724 Christian Leadership and Human Development Buzzell A seminar on the biblical and psychological aspects of man as a developing being and on the role of Christian leaders in helping others develop cognitively, morally, psychologically, and spiritually.
 Prerequisite: 633 Personality Development.
 Elective, fall semester, even-numbered years.
-2 hours. - 725 Designing Biblical Instruction

-Analysis of the teaching-learning process; practice in writing instructional objectives and designing plans for biblical instruction; and a study of task descriptions, motivation, and evaluation in teaching and learning.
+2 hours.
+725 Designing Biblical Instruction Buzzell Analysis of the teaching-learning process; practice in writing instructional objectives and designing plans for biblical instruction; and a study of task descriptions, motivation, and evaluation in teaching and learning.
+Elective.
+3 hours.